miquelvir/lsds-2025/DEVELOPER_SETUP.md

 fastapi dev app/main.py
 ```

-- Check you can access the server
+- In another terminal, check you can access the server

 ```zsh
 curl -X GET http://127.0.0.1:8000 | jq